tchapi/own-private-cloud/README.md

   - Docker Mailserver — a MIT fullstack mail server
   - Snappymail — an AGPLv3 simple and lightweight webmail forked from RainLoop
   - Gitea — a MIT self-hosted git service with a web UI
+  - Outline — a BSL 1.1 knowledge base app with a web UI, _akin to Notion_

 > All services are served through the Træfik reverse-proxy, certificates are provided by Let's Encrypt, and renewed automatically via Træfik.